Babe and Dutch’s Doggie Daycare Interview

 “Ok, I think that’s enough, thank you for your time, I cannot IMAGINE we passed,” I said and laughed wryly.

 I got both dogs back in the car as I shuddered, wondering what other types of dogs had passed this interview with flying colors, 100% certain that my dogs would not be going there.
-Not only had Dutch peed on their beautiful wood desk, they had both pooped inside, were little devil dogs on leash, Babe had quivered in terror during the play session and Dutch had gotten in a straight up dog fight!
+Not only had Dutch peed on their beautiful wood desk, but they had also both pooped inside, were little devil dogs on leash, Babe had quivered in terror during the play session and Dutch had gotten in a straight up dog fight!
 How was that approved, I wondered?

 “Did you guys blow that whole thing on purpose?
 I take it you don’t want to go to doggy daycare?”
-I asked as they both started at me, tongues lolling out of their mouths, as I put the car in drive and headed home.
+I asked as they both stared at me, tongues lolling out of their mouths, as I put the car in drive and headed home.

 This blog contains affiliate links for products that I use or recommend.
 I will receive a small commission for any sales resulting from clicks on my affiliate links.
 Affiliate links help bloggers earn revenue from their posts in exchange for product recommendations.
 I only refer products that I truly love and use or strongly recommend after research and careful consideration.